Ozoniuss/casheer/README.md

 There are three main functionalities that the API, together with the client, shall fulfill:

-- Make a planning for each month of a year;
+- Make a planning for each month of a year, by defining entries for the respective month and year;
-- Keep track of a running total for that month by adding expenses;
+- Keep track of a running total for that month by adding expenses to those entries;
 - Store debts.

 The planning is an orientative schedule of future expenses, and helps estimate the amount of money left at the end of each month.
 This is useful for planning investments, big purchases, holidays etc.